Initial Thoughts on How to Create Your Own Textbook

 Final Thoughts on How to Create Your Own Textbook

-I found both methods to create my visual thinking textbook – Evernote and Google Site – to be straightforward, but Evernote was faster, and Google was more flexible.
+I found both methods to create my visual thinking textbook – Evernote and Google Site – to be straightforward, but Evernote was faster, but Google was more flexible.
 Using CurationSoft, TrafficFresh, and BuzzSumo, finding great articles and videos is a simple process.